Inside Out (1975 film): Plot

 A few days later, Harry travels to Amsterdam to find Sly playing chess with a Dutch teenage boy in a pub.
 Sly forfeits the game, and speaks to Harry, who tells him about the gold worth six million dollars.
 Sly initially refuses, but hears Harry out and agrees to the heist.
 Harry talks Sly into paying for two tickets to West Berlin, where they meet Ernst.
 They drive by Seigfried prison (where Holtz is an inmate) on the way to an expensive Berlin hotel, where Harry is ringing up an expensive tab for Ernst to pay.
-Harry goes to the store of Peter Dohlberg (Charles Korvin) to ask him to finance the heist.
+Harry goes to the store of Peter Dohlberg to ask him to finance the heist.
 Peter agrees to the heist for 15% of it.
 Harry reluctantly agrees, knowing he has no other options.
 Peter's employee, named Siggi, brings her friend Erika Kurtz (Doris Kunstmann) to meet Harry.
 They arrange to have Udo Blimperman (Peter Schlesinger), an obese costume shop owner, give them the uniforms they need, in exchange for unlimited meals.
 Later that evening, Udo gets drunk and crashes through a table.

 Harry introduces Sly to Erika and Udo.
 Erika confirms that Udo will recover.
 The next morning, Harry wakes up to find that Sly and Erika had been playing chess all night, and that Udo had ordered another large meal for himself.
 Harry and Ernst meet Schmidt at a carnival to discuss his part in the heist.
-Harry meets Prior (Aldo Ray), who is now a prison sergeant at Seigfried prison.
+Harry meets Prior, who is now a prison sergeant at Seigfried prison.
 Harry mentions the scheme to the rest of the group at a hotel.
-Prior tells everyone about the security procedures at the prison, where the only man to speak to Holtz is a doctor named Maar (Adrian Hoven).
+Prior tells everyone about the security procedures at the prison, where the only man to speak to Holtz is a doctor named Maar.
 Prior offers to allow them to interrogate Holtz in his cell, but Sly says it will not work, stating that Holtz will not disclose the information to anyone outside the Nazi party.
 Sly informs Schmidt about his idea to stage a confidence game to trick Holtz, and use Erika as an assistant.
 When Ernst begins to object, Sly reassures him that his idea will not cost him his share.